tomordonez/tomordonez.github.io/_posts/2017-10-21-how-to-setup-vpn-linux-fedora.md

 It should show the IP number of the Location you downloaded.

 Then google "what is my IP".
 It should also show the VPN IP number.

-cation you downloaded.

-Then google "what is my IP".
-It should also show the VPN IP number.